 These categories can be broken down even further into individual types of offences.
 These are based on the reason why someone was driving a motor vehicle without a licence.

 The most common reasons why you might not hold a valid licence are:

-- Their licence was suspended due to accumulating too many demerit points; or
+- Your licence was suspended due to unpaid fines

 Unlicensed Driving Penalties

 There is a wide range of penalties that a court can impose for unlicensed driving offences in Queensland.